codenameyau/threegen/README.md

 Build coming soon as a gulp task.

-To deploy run `gulp`, which minifies and concats your CSS and JS files and outputs them into a `dist/` folder.
+Before deploying run `gulp`, which minifies and concats your CSS and JS files and outputs them into a `dist/` folder.
 See `gulpfile.js` for more details.